FIWARE/test.Functional/API.test/security.PDP/8.0.1/README.md

 **1.6 - Attribute Provider configuration**
 *Note* that in order to run successful the JMeter script, you have to add the `attribute provider` just follow how *'Integrating an Attribute Provider into AuthzForce'* at this [link](https://github.com/authzforce/core/wiki/Attribute-Providers#integrating-an-attribute-provider-into-authzforce).
 All Files are also available in this folder.

-* add the `authzforce-ce-core-pdp-testutils-10.3.0.jar` library in to `/opt/authzforce-ce-server/webapp/WEB-INF/lib`
+* add the `authzforce-ce-core-pdp-testutils-10.1.0.jar` library in to `/opt/authzforce-ce-server/webapp/WEB-INF/lib` folder

 * edit `/opt/authzforce-ce-server/conf/authzforce-ext.xsd` schema file simply adding this line: